Mental health care for people with intellectual disability

 And lastly we need people with intellectual disability to be part of every discussion about mental health care.
 It would be a very different world if we put the lived experience and health of people with intellectual disability at the centre of our discussions.

 Please take today seriously as a chance to make a difference in the lives of people with intellectual disability.

 And please remember.
 When you are working with people with intellectual disability, in whatever field, please call us by our name.
 We aren’t nobodies.
 We are someone important, just like you.

 (This speech was presented to the 2018 National Roundtable on the Mental Health of People with Intellectual Disability.)

 - Read our call for action on the mental health of people with intellectual disability (also available in Easy Read)

 - Read about Michael’s journey to becoming an advocate for people with disability.

-- If you or someone you know needs support in finding mental health services, call our Info Service on 1800 424 065.
+- If you or someone you know needs support in finding mental health services, call us on 1800 424 065.